Recursive Inspection Games: Non-zero-sum payoffs

 In Theorem~\ref{t-non}, the inspector's strategy in $\hat\Gamma(n,m,k)$ does not depend on~$k$.
-As argued in Section~\ref{s-strategy}, this strategy can therefore also be applied to the game $\hat\Gammaprime(n,m,k)$ where the inspector is not informed about the inspectee's action after a time period without inspection.
+As argued in \S\ref{s-strategy}, this strategy can therefore also be applied to the game $\hat\Gammaprime(n,m,k)$ without full information.
 That is, we obtain the analogous statement to Corollary~\ref{c-inf}.

-\begin{corollary} The equilibrium payoff and the equilibrium strategies for the non-zero-sum inspection game described in Theorem~\ref{t-non} also apply in the game $\hat\Gammaprime(n,m,k)$ where the inspector is not informed about the action of the inspectee after a time period without inspection. \end{corollary}
+\begin{corollary} The equilibrium payoff and the equilibrium strategies for the non-zero-sum inspection game described in Theorem~\ref{t-non} with full information also apply in the game $\hat\Gammaprime(n,m,k)$ without full information. \end{corollary}

-As mentioned after Corollary~\ref{c-inf}, the game $\Gammaprime(n,m,k)$ with an uninformed inspector may have additional equilibrium strategies for the inspectee, which applies in the same way to the game $\hat\Gammaprime(n,m,k)$.
+As mentioned after Corollary~\ref{c-inf}, the game $\Gammaprime(n,m,k)$ without full information may have additional equilibrium strategies for the inspectee, which applies in the same way to the game $\hat\Gammaprime(n,m,k)$.

 Because the games $\hat\Gamma(n,m,k)$ and $\hat\Gammaprime(n,m,k)$ are not zero-sum, the question arises if they have other Nash equilibrium payoffs.
 The following theorem asserts that this is not the case.